-- Using the phone – Twenty five years ago, the big distraction for truck drivers trying to keep themselves company was the CB radio.
+- Using the phone - Twenty five years ago, the big distraction for truck drivers trying to keep themselves company was the CB radio.
 But those are dinosaurs now, as everyone owns a cell phone.
 Truck drivers who are spending a week or more on the road can keep in touch with friends or loved ones by talking or texting on the phone while they drive.
 As we described above, driving a truck takes two hands and not one, so texting and talking while driving is even more dangerous than doing so while driving a passenger car.
-The danger presented by cell phones has been made very clear by the federal government, as the Federal Motor Carrier Safety Administration banned texting by truck drivers in January of 2010 and followed by banning the use all cell phones by truck drivers back in November of 2011.
+The danger presented by cell phones has been made very clear by the federal government, as the Federal Motor Carrier Safety Administration banned texting by truck drivers in January of 2010 and followed this ruling by banning the use of cell phones in general by truck drivers back in November of 2011.
 Still, as with any law, while most people follow it, some will break it.
-Texting and talking while trucking is still a major problem on our roads.
+Consequently, texting and talking while trucking is still a major problem on our roads.

-- Computers and internet – While you wouldn’t immediately think about computers being a distraction to drivers, they are.
+- Computers and internet - While you wouldn't immediately think about computers being a distraction to drivers, they are.
 Truckers will occasionally bring laptops on the road with them and then email friends or surf the Internet while driving.
-We recently litigated a case where a truck driver hit one of our clients, and his laptop was not only found powered up when the accident occurred, but his Internet browser was still on displaying content he probably didn’t want anyone else to see.
+We recently litigated a case where a truck driver hit one of our clients, and his laptop was not only found powered up when the accident occurred, but his Internet browser was still on, displaying content he probably didn't want anyone else to see.

 - External stimuli - Of course, a truck driver could be distracted by anything he or she sees along the road, whether it's a peculiar car with a motorcycle front chassis attached to the backseat of an old Volkswagen bug, a clever billboard, or the pretty young lady in the car that's passing the truck.
 No matter what else is going on around the truck, the truck driver needs to keep his or her eyes on the road.